History of the Pittsburgh Pirates: Rickey's rebuild and Mazeroski's Series-clinching home run

-The 1960s would continue with extremely solid defensive play by Bill Mazeroski and the great offensive and defensive abilities of Clemente, baseball's first Puerto Rican superstar.
+The 1960s would continue with effective defensive play by Bill Mazeroski and the offensive and defensive abilities of Clemente, baseball's first Puerto Rican superstar.
 Clemente was regarded as one of the game's best all-time hitters, and possessed a tremendous arm in right field.
 Although not the first black-Hispanic baseball player (an honor belonging to Minnie Miñoso), Clemente's charisma and leadership in humanitarian causes made him an icon across the continent.
 During his playing career, Clemente was often overlooked, but today many consider him to have been one of the greatest right fielders in baseball history.

 Even with Roberto Clemente, however, the Pirates struggled to post winning marks from 1961 to 1964, and Murtaugh was replaced by Harry Walker in 1965.
 With Walker, a renowned batting coach, at the helm, and the hitting of Clemente, Matty Alou, Manny Mota and others, the Bucs fielded contending, 90+ win teams in both 1965 and 1966, with Clemente claiming the National League MVP Award in the latter year.
 However, Pittsburgh had no answer for the pitching of the Dodgers and the San Francisco Giants, and finished third both seasons.
 In 1967, they fell back to .500, and did not contend through the rest of the 1960s.